WangXuhongCN/adVAE/README.md

 statsmodels>=0.9.0
 # The whole code is coming soon...

-PyTorch implementation of paper: "adVAE: a Self-adversarial Variational Autoencoder with Gaussian Anomaly Prior Knowledge for Anomaly Detection".
+PyTorch implementation of paper: "adVAE: a Self-adversarial Variational Autoencoder with Gaussian Anomaly Prior Knowledge for Anomaly Detection", which has been submitted to Knowledge-based Systems.

 The file "**self_adVAE-test.ipynb**" shows the results of adVAE.
 Until now, we have only uploaded some code to show the performance of the adVAE model.
 The whole code is coming soon...

 # Show results of adVAE
 The following content is the same as the content in file "**self_adVAE-test.ipynb**".